bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 You can refer to the JavaScript code for this widget to see how I implemented the rest of the corner controls or you can implement them yourself as an exercise.
-I reccomend the latter, of course.
+I recommend the latter, of course.

 ### Straightforward code as an enabler